 While the Portuguese government informed CSOs about its plans regarding the SDGs implementation, it did not give civil society a real opportunity to influence the content of the VNR.
 However, the work of some CSOs was referred to in the VNR.
 Yet, only a private sector representative was invited to the 2017 HLPF and there is no structured multi-stakeholder dialogue involving civil society.

 A national CSO SDG coalition, that includes networks representing NGOs working on Global Development, Environment, Gender, Local Development, Youth and Workers Rights is in place since 2015.
-This coalition organised two national consultation processes on SDG implementation and will continue working together to ensure civil society has a strong voice and role to contribute to the success of the Agenda 2030.
-This will include reinforcing a regular policy dialogue with local and National Government decision makers.
+This coalition organised two national consultation processes on SDG implementation, and continue to promote regular debates with all relevant decision makers (national and European members of parliament) working together to ensure civil society has a strong voice and role to contribute to the success of the Agenda 2030.